udaykiran009/oneCCL/doc/rst/source/sys_requirements.rst

 *********

 - GNU*: C, C++ 4.8.5 or higher.
-- Intel® C++ Compiler for Linux* OS 19.0 or higher.
+- oneAPI C++ Compiler for Linux* OS 19.0 or higher.

 Virtual Environments
 ********************